ibm-cloud-docs/vpc/data-security.md

 {: #data-delete-volume}

 For information about deleting block storage volumes, see this FAQ: [What happens to my data when I delete a block storage data volume?](/docs/vpc?topic=vpc-block-storage-vpc-faq#faq-block-storage-16).

+### Deleting a custom image
+{: #delete-custom-images}

+For information about deleting custom images, see [Managing custom images](/docs/vpc?topic=vpc-managing-images#managing-custom).
+Be aware of any virtual server instances that you provisioned with a custom image.
+To remove all data associated with a specific custom image, make sure that you also delete any instances provisioned from the custom image, along with associated boot volumes.

 ### Deleting VPC instances
 {: #service-delete}